siraj-cyberXpert/siraj-cyberXpert.github.io/README.md

 # 👋 Hi, I'm Siraj

 🎓 **BSIT Student (2023 – 2027)**
-💻 **Frontend Developer | Freelancer**
+💻 **Frontend Developer | Freelancer (Fiverr)**
 🌐 **Building modern, animated & user-focused web experiences**

 ---

 ## 🚀 About Me
-I am a Bachelor of Science in Information Technology (BSIT) student with a strong interest in web development and modern UI/UX design.
+I am a Bachelor of Science in Information Technology (BSIT) student with a strong passion for frontend web development and modern UI/UX design.

-I specialize in creating **responsive, animated, and professional websites** using HTML, CSS, JavaScript, and modern animation techniques.
+I specialize in creating **responsive, animated, and professional websites** using clean code and modern animation techniques (GSAP).
-Alongside my studies, I work as a **freelancer on Fiverr**, providing reliable and quality-focused digital solutions.
+Alongside my studies, I work as a **freelancer on Fiverr**, helping clients turn ideas into high-quality digital solutions.

-I believe in continuous learning, clear communication, and delivering results that meet client expectations.
+I believe in continuous learning, clean design, and delivering work that meets professional standards.

 ---